docker/extensions-sdk/README.md

 Development of extensions can be done locally without the need to push the extension to Docker Hub.
 This is described in [Extension Distribution](docs/extensions/DISTRIBUTION.md).

-The extension image must have some specific content, described [here](docs/extensions/METADATA.md)
+The extension image must have some specific content as described in [Extension Metadata](docs/extensions/METADATA.md).

 ## Developing Docker Extensions